Since I’m an Animal Communicator, often people ask me whether I ‘talk’ to my own animals, and how well I can communicate with them.

-- I’m also cautious of bombarding them; I don’t want them to think that if they let me in they’ll never get rid of me!
+- I’m also cautious of bombarding them; I don’t want my animals to think that if they let me in and allow me to talk to them, they’ll never get rid of me!

 This week was a good example.

-All was well in my world – then hubbie came knocking on my office window, telling me that my beloved horse Sioux (27), was lying down and didn’t look good.
+All was well in my world – then hubbie came knocking on my office window, telling me that my beloved horse Sioux (27 at the time), was lying down and didn’t look good.
 Guru, my other mare, was standing over her, which also didn’t look too encouraging.

 I raced out to see what was going on.
 Sure enough, Sioux seemed unable to move.
 She would lift her head and neck a bit and look down her body, then put it down again.
 There wasn’t much movement otherwise, particularly of her hind legs.
-There was no obvious injury.
+I couldn’t see any obvious injury.

 Now, to put this in some context – just the day before a close friend had had her elderly dog put to sleep, and my first thoughts were that Sioux’s age was catching up with her.
-Next week I’m due to fly to Brisbane and be away from home for 5 nights – would I be in any state to go if the worst happened, or if she needed regular nursing?
-So, in the back of my brain there was this heightened worry, about what might be wrong, and all the various consequences.
+The following week I was due to fly to Brisbane and be away from home for 5 nights – would I be in any state to go if the worst happened, or if she needed regular nursing?
+So, in the back of my brain there was this heightened worry about what might be wrong, and all the various consequences.

 Hubbie ran in to call the vet, since I didn’t want to leave her; luckily they said they’d come straight away.
 (Lucky for me it was first thing on a Friday morning, not the weekend, evening, or a bank holiday, ha ha!)

 I took some deep breaths, grounded myself, and connected with the universe, then tuned in with Sioux.
-I attempted all the things I do successfully in my animal communication sessions for other people;s animals, and all the things I teach in my courses.
-Nothing in particular came up when I scanned her body, though I did feel there was some medium pain or discomfort.
+Next I attempted all the things I do successfully in my animal communication sessions for other people’s animals, and all the things I teach in my courses.
+Surely my own animal would talk to me… Nothing in particular came up when I scanned her body, though I did feel there was some medium pain or discomfort.
 I did some TTouch, and some Reiki, and poked her a bit to double check her reflexes.

 And here’s where it got frustrating.
 I asked – no, let’s be honest, I BEGGED – for more information.
 ‘Show me where the problem is’.
 ‘Tell me what’s wrong’.
 ‘Give me something – anything!!’

 Nope.
 Nada.
 Not a bean.
-Not one measly word, picture, or feeling.
+I didn’t get one measly word, picture, or feeling.

 Honestly, I’m so unimpressed.
-What’s the use of all these skills if I can’t use them to help my own animals?
+What’s the use of all these skills if I can’t use them to talk to and help my own animals?

 While I was waiting for the vet to arrive I went through every imaginable scenario in my head, and every emotion.
 There were tears.
-There were reassurances to Sioux that if it was her time to go I’d be ok (albeit totally heartbroken – I bred her and she’s been with me her whole life).
+I reassuranced Sioux that if it was her time to go I’d be ok (albeit totally heartbroken – I bred her and she’s been with me her whole life).
 There was frustration – ‘why can’t you just tell me what’s going on?!’

 She did have a poo while we were waiting, so I was pretty confident that it wasn’t colic.
 I checked her feet; nope, not laminitis.